 What information is included in an annual report?

-While a Form 10-K is a standardized report filed with the U.S. Securities and Exchange Committee, there is no regulated template for an annual report.
+While a Form 10-K is a standardized report filed with the U.S. Securities and Exchange Committee, there is no regulated template or requirement to file annual reports.
 Each company can create its annual report based on performance, need, interest, and audience.

 An annual report generally includes these elements: